 CREDIT BY EXAMINATION: Also known as a “Course Challenge”.
 Under certain conditions, the University allows academic credit to be awarded by examination.
 The intent of this policy is to serve the needs of the student who has already mastered the subject matter of a course, usually through work experience or study at a post-secondary level.
 Not all courses are available for challenge and other restrictions apply.
 See the Undergraduate Bulletin.

 CAREER AND INTERNSHIP SERVICES: Student may earn between 3 and 12 credits by completing an approved internship at an appropriate intern site related to one’s major.
-Additional specific details are available in The Office of Career and Internship Services, located on the third floor of the Slane Center.
+Additional specific details are available in The Office of Career and Internship Services, located in Cottrell.